Browser¶

 >>> browser.execute_script('document.getElementById("body").innerHTML = "<p>Hello world!</p>"')

-- fill(name: str, value: str) None ¶
+- fill(name: str, value: str) None¶

 Fill the field identified by

-with the content specified byvalue
+namewith the content specified byvalue.- Parameters:

 name (str) – name of the element to enter text into.